Physical Therapy in Fort Worth

 Most patients feel relief after their first session!

 6350 Glenview Dr #108, North Richland Hills, TX 76180

 If you’re looking for a physical therapist, we have the perfect opportunity for you.
 Every member of our team has received professional training and is licensed.
 We can provide dry needling and therapy for any injury or emergency.
 You can trust our reliable solutions and professional service to ensure that your body is well-maintained.

 Our physical therapists are proud to create individualized and personal physical therapy treatment plans that are unique to each individual.
 They also provide extensive education about how to improve one’s health and prevent future injuries.

 Meet Our Team

 Physical therapy is a great first-line treatment for most muscle and joint problems.
 Clinically proven to reduce pain and dysfunction, physical therapy also saves you time and money too.

 Dry Needling is a treatment technique often used by physical therapists to relieve pain.
-It requires using a sterile acupuncture needle that is inserted through the skin into muscles, tendons, ligaments, and/or close to nerves to immediately reduce pain, decrease muscle tension and increase mobility.
+It requires using a sterile acupuncture needle that is inserted through the skin into muscles.

 Orthopedic physical therapy is a specialized field of physical therapy that focuses on the treatment of musculoskeletal injuries and conditions.
 Orthopedic physical therapists work with individuals who have conditions such as arthritis.